scythemenace/CS3SH3/notes/potential_q_final.md

 ## Chapter 4

+### What is the advantage of using threads

+- Cheaper than process creation
+- Resource sharing happens by default and is much simpler
+- It is much easier to context switch using threads
+- Threads enable concurrency (parallelism in multi core processors)

 ### Give three examples of data parallelism and task parallelism each

-Data Parallelism:
+Data Parallelism means dividing the data into smaller parts and distributing it across multiple cores where the same operation is performed on different subsets of data

+- Example:

   - Matrix Multiplication: When multiplying two matrices, different rows or blocks of the matrices can be multiplied independently, as the operations on different rows do not depend on each other.
 Each processor handles a chunk of the matrix data.

   - Image Processing: Applying a filter (e.g., blur, edge detection) to an image can be divided by splitting the image into smaller regions.
 Each region is processed independently by different processors.

   - Adding values in an Array: In an array of size N, if we have to add all the values inside it, we can distribute them into the number of cores.

-Task Parallelism:
+Task Parallelism means distributing threads across different cores where each thread performs an action

+- Example:

   - Web Server: A web server handling multiple client requests can assign different tasks (such as reading from a database, processing logic, or sending responses) to different threads or processors.
 Each task operates independently and can be processed in parallel.

   - Video Game Rendering: Different aspects of rendering a video game, such as calculating physics, AI decision-making, and rendering the graphics, can be handled by separate threads, as these tasks do not need to be done sequentially.

   - Editing word document: Different threads to interpret the keystrokes, display images, spelling and grammar, and perform automatic backups periodically.

 ### Ahmdal's Law